Werner-Staeblein/Project-2-modified-resubmit/README.md

 The opening page provides a logo, a clear headline about the page  "Javascript Quiz", and instructions for the user to play the quiz combined with the 'Start JS Quiz' button to start the knowledge game.

-The user is informed in red colored text that the app provides feedback with audio sound and that any such sound effects can be suppressed by turning off the sound of the device.
+The user is informed in the red colored text that the app provides feedback with audio sound and that any such sound effects can be suppressed by turning off the device sound.

 A tooltip becomes visible once the user hovers over the Javascript logo.